Lift Assisted Backcountry Skiing

 Our lift-assisted backcountry trips utilize ski area lift systems to access off-piste or “sidecountry” terrain.
 The island of Hokkaido is battered with relentless light, dry snow from December to March every year; the challenge is knowing where to go each day.
 Factors like variable weather, strong winds, poor visibility and distinct micro-climates mean that KNOWLEDGE IS POWDER!

 Avalanche Safety Equipment: Provided at no extra charge for all guests on all Lift Assisted Backcountry day trips.
 Please let us know in advance if you do not have your own!!

 Uphill Travel: Although we use the lifts to access the backcountry, our lift assisted backcountry trips involve touring with either AT skis or splitboards including skins to access the best powder on that day.

 Flexibility: In addition to total flexibility to head to any ski area within reach of Niseko on the day of your trip, we can usually even change your trip to a backcountry tour if weather conditions are better suited to that.
-If we are able to make this adjustment, there may be some cost difference but HBC will refund / charge on site as necessary to make the change.
+If we are able to make this adjustment, HBC will refund the lift tickets.